kvas-damian/zid/README.md

 * selector - jquery selector for items that can should be distributed into columns.
 * minColumnWidth - minimal column width in px
 * gutter - gutter in px
-* debounceThreshold - delay time in ms for debounce plugin
+* throttleThreshold - delay time in ms for debounce plugin

 Example usage
 ===